-Suggestions: Form a study group and work together on problems constantly.
-To become a good programmer and problem solver, you must work on many problems.
-Attempt problems that aren't assigned to help you learn the material.
+Suggestions: To become a good programmer and problem solver, you must work on many problems.
 If you need help, please see me, peers or the math center for assistance.
 There are many resources, so there is no excuse for not using them.